tomasfrancizco-spacedev/flow-aptos-bridge-app/README.md

 ### Flow Contracts

 Located in `src/cadence/contracts`.
 The main contract is `UFC_NFT.cdc` which handles the NFT functionality on Flow.
+The contract is already deployed at address `0xd049c2e1e3ec47da` on **Flow Testnet**.

 ### Aptos Contracts